teelicht/resume_astro/src/pages/index.md

 I manage three cross-functional product teams responsible for the end-to-end development and maintenance of our online shops (web, Android, iOS).
 My teams also handle their integration with the internal ERP system and manage the ETL processes that populate the company data warehouse.
 We operate using scaled, agile methodologies with a consistent focus on high-quality, sustainable software development.

 Key achievements in this role include the launch of the BILLA online shops in Austria and Czechia, a full migration of all infrastructure to the cloud, and the stabilization and massive expansion of the complete software stack.
 We also implemented significant accessibility improvements and delivered numerous new features.
-In parallel, the team was significantly expanded and external partners were replaced by internal team members.
+In parallel, the team was expanded by more than 60% and external partners were replaced by internal team members.

 #### Head of Business Consulting | Oct 2019 - Jan 2022